beaker-project/beaker/documentation/user-guide/tests.rst

 This will fail, because the multihost test is the 3rd test on the server side and it's the 2nd test on the client side..
-To fix this, you can pad in dummy testcases on the side that has fewer testcases.
+To fix this, you can pad in dummy test cases on the side that has fewer test cases.
 There is a dummy test that lives in /distribution/utils/dummy for this purpose.
 So, the above can be fixed as: